sebastianrothe/wp-datepicker-jquery/README.md

 ## TODO
 - add noscript
+- hide disabled dates before today
 - use jquery slim - not possible with datepicker
-- use custom jquery-ui only with datepicker